International Cartoon Competition – Results!

-The best cartoons will be used to shine a light on the invisible and unknown realities of forced labour through a travelling exhibition and a publication that will be released in the fall.
+The best cartoons will be used to shine a light on the invisible and unknown realities of forced labour through a travelling exhibition and its dedicated publication, available to all here.
 The cartoons from the first edition of the contest, launched in 2015 by RHSF, had reached out more than 20 000 persons.

 Cartoons are powerful tools: they can make complex messages understandable without using words and encourage people to reflect on sensitive topics.

 The exhibition of the best cartoons will help people:

 - REFUSE forced labour as a severe violation of human rights that has no place in our societies.
 Forced labour can and must be eradicated from our economies.

 - UNDERSTAND forced labour in all its forms.
 Workers can be coerced into forced labour in many different ways: they can be deceived about the nature of the job; they can be kidnapped; they can suffer psychological, physical or sexual abuse; they can be threatened; their identification documents may have been confiscated or their wages withheld; they may have been forced to pay fees to get a job and then be trapped in a a debt that is manipulated so that they can never repay it.

 - TAKE ACTION to end this scourge.
 We all have a role to play!
 Governments must take effective measures to prevent forced labour, protect victims, ensure their access to justice.
 Public and private employers must take due diligence measures to ensure forced labour is not used in their business activities.
 Trade unions should reach out to workers so they know their rights and how to claim them.
 NGOs can provide assistance to victims.
 We can all open our eyes to see forced labour around us and demand that the goods and services we consume are forced labour free.